silverbulletmd/silverbullet/website/Authentication.md

 Will let `pete` authenticate with password `1234`.

 ## Multiple users
 Although multi-user support is still rudimentary, it is possible to have multiple users authenticate.
-These users can be configured using an JSON authentication file that SB can generate for you.
+These users can be configured using a JSON authentication file that SB can generate for you.
 It is usually named `.auth.json`.

 You can enable authentication as follows: